UCL-ARC/python-tooling/{{cookiecutter.project_slug}}/README.md

 The built documentation will be written to `site`.

-Alternatively to build and preview the documentation locally, in a Python environment with the development dependencies installed, run
+Alternatively to build and preview the documentation locally, in a Python environment with the optional `docs` dependencies installed, run

 ```sh
 mkdocs serve